MathaiSibu/MathaiSibu.github.io/index.md

 ## Selected projects in data science, machine learning and NLP
 ---
+### Unveiling the Story of My Reading Journey.

+The project, "Unveiling the Story of My Reading Journey," involves the creation of an interactive Power BI dashboard that visualizes personal reading data.
+It analyzes various aspects, including genre distribution, reading habits over time, rating distributions, and author analyses.
+Key visualizations such as pie charts, line graphs, and scatter plots provide insights into reading preferences and productivity.
+The dashboard also tracks monthly progress towards reading goals and highlights top-rated books.
+This project exemplifies the effective use of data visualization techniques to derive meaningful insights from personal reading habits.

+Access the dashboard here: Power BI Dashboard

+---
 ### Utilizing Advanced NLP Techniques for Real-time Market Sentiment Analysis in the UK's Emerging Markets.